Halloween Special: Scary Online Interview Stories: 2025 Edition

 Hoarders Buried Alive:

 One of the most disturbing shows on TV is Hoarders, particularly Season 8, Buried Alive.
-It's basically about people who have buried themselves in personal items and cannot bear to get rid of anything, regardless of its value.
-I can't watch any episode for over a few minutes, making me anxious.
+It's essentially about individuals who have become so attached to their personal belongings that they cannot bear to part with anything, regardless of its value.
+I can't watch any episode for more than a few minutes, which makes me anxious.
 You may ask yourself, How does this relate to online interviews?
 Well, I was getting to that.
 How much do you consider your background when doing a video interview?

-While I am not suggesting you are in any way a hoarder with a bit of a messy room in view, your background is critical.
-If your environment is cluttered and disorganized, this will distract the Interviewer and may be misinterpreted as an inability for you to stay organized.
+While I am not suggesting you are in any way a hoarder with a bit of a messy room, your background is critical.
+If your environment is cluttered and disorganized, it may distract the Interviewer and be misinterpreted as an inability to stay organized.
 Keep your background well-ordered and uncluttered.
 Equally strange, however, is an empty background, and you are in front of a blank wall.
 Again, practice your setup with a friend or family member and ask them what they think of your overall background.

 Online interview - Tip 3: Keep your background uncluttered but not empty.

-Perhaps a lovely, organized bookshelf, plants, something minimalistic and relatively neutral.
-I am not a big fan of a virtual background because it looks fake, and as an interviewer, I would like to understand the environment you would be working in, mainly if the job offered is remote or partially work from home.
+Perhaps a lovely, organized bookshelf, plants, and something minimalistic and relatively neutral.
+I am not a fan of virtual backgrounds because they often look fake.
+As an interviewer, I would like to understand the work environment, especially if the job is remote or partially work-from-home.

 Conclusion: Scary Online Interview Stories